Competitive pricing analysis: 6 steps to do it right

 This is a common challenge, especially in B2B SaaS companies.
 In such cases, focus on gathering anecdotal data from customer interviews and sales teams.

 Look for pricing information in case studies, webinars, or publicly available contracts.
-Industry contacts and experts can also be valuable sources.
-Even a range or general understanding of their pricing approach can be beneficial for your competitive pricing analysis.
+Industry contacts and experts are also valuable sources.
+Even a general understanding of their pricing approach can be beneficial for your competitive pricing analysis.

 Step 3: Document pricing structures and features

-With pricing data in hand, the next step is to document the pricing structures and the features associated with each price point.
+Once you gather pricing data, document the pricing structures and features for each price point.
 A side-by-side comparison table is an invaluable tool here.
 List your competitors and their pricing tiers, clearly outlining the features included in each.

 Pay close attention to identifying pricing levers.
 These are the elements that influence the final price a customer pays.
 Common levers include the number of seats or users, the volume of API calls, storage limits, usage volume, or access to specific modules.